How to List Skills on a Resume in 2026: The Complete Guide (With 100+ Examples)

 |---|---|---|---|

-Rule of thumb for 2026: Hard skills get you past the robot.
-Soft skills get you the job.
-List both — but prioritize hard skills in your skills section.
+Rule of thumb for 2026: Hard skills beat the robot.
+Soft skills win the human.
+Prioritize hard skills in your skills section first.

-For a deep dive on soft skills specifically, check out our complete soft skills guide with 30+ copy-ready examples.
+Need more soft skills examples?
+Our complete soft skills guide with 30+ copy-ready examples has you covered.

 Where to Place Skills on Your Resume (The 2026 Rulebook)

 - Above the fold.
-Your skills section should appear in the top third of page one.
-Right below your professional summary and before your work experience.
+Skills section in the top third of page one.
+Right below your professional summary, before work experience.

 - Dedicated section.
-Don’t bury skills inside your work experience bullets.
-Create a clean, scannable “Skills” or “Core Competencies” section.
+Never bury skills inside work experience bullets.
+Create a clean “Skills” or “Core Competencies” section that’s instantly scannable.

-- Match the job description order.
-If the JD lists “Python” first and “SQL” second, list them in that same order on your resume.
+- Mirror the job description.
+If the JD lists “Python” first and “SQL” second, list them in that exact order.
 ATS systems weight earlier items higher.

 How to Format Your Skills Section: 3 Proven Templates